uwedeportivo/mastosync/README.md

 ```

 It will create the ".mastosync" directory.
 In there you will find the file "config.yaml".
 You need to specify your mastodon credentials
 and your RSS feeds together with toot templates that go with each feed.
+The RSS feeds list order is respected and important.
+If you have subfeeds in your blog with specific tags, you can specify them ahead of the general blog feed
+and specify the tags you want in your toots in the templates.
+That way mastosync will use the
+more specific templates instead of the general template without the tags.

 # Catchup